PyCSharp/Memory-Library-for-HHK3/README.md

 ## Features

 - **Sleep(sec)**
-  Busy‑waits on the hardware BCD second timer.
+  Busy‑waits on the BCD second timer.
-  No OS calls, no abstraction — pure hardware polling.

 - **ReadMemory(addr, size)**
   Dumps raw bytes from any memory address into a `std::vector<char>`.